saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 _Biographical sketch for the_ Vsevolod Holubnychy fonds

-The Cameron family of Orange and Durham counties and Raleigh, N.C., was among antebellum North Carolina’s largest landholders and slave holders; the Camerons also owned substantial plantations in Alabama and Mississippi.
+The Cameron family of Orange and Durham counties and Raleigh, N.C., was among antebellum North Carolina's largest landholders and slave holders; the Camerons also owned substantial plantations in Alabama and Mississippi.

 _Biographical sketch for the_ Cameron family papers